-Summary of feedback received on building heights
+Summary of feedback received during the public exhibition period on this theme

-The majority of submissions received addressed building heights.
-Some were in support for a height increase from the current height limits in the town centre, but the vast majority were against an increase in height.
-Some of those opposed believed that five storeys were required in order to protect the existing coastal village character.
-Other submissions supported a moderate increase in height (7 or 8 storeys) and some submissions supported increasing heights and density in the town centre subject to maintaining amenity and view sharing.
-Some of these issues have also been addressed in the discussion on proposed development controls and development incentives.
+Of the 82 submissions received, 76 mentioned building height.
+Some were in support for a height increase from the current seven storeys (24.5m) in the town centre, but the vast majority were against an increase in height.
+Those opposed often believed that five storeys were required in order to protect the existing coastal village character.

-It should be noted that, when the development application for an eight storey apartment building at 11-13 Church Street was considered by Council on 11 April 2017, the application received 75 submissions and a petition containing 145 signatures in support of this development.
+It should be noted that at the same time, when the eight storey apartment building at 11-13 Church Street was considered by Council on 11 April 2017, this proposal received 75 submissions and a petition containing 145 signatures in support of this development.
 Only two submissions objected.
-This is an indication of support for increased heights where good design outcomes can be achieved.
+This is an extraordinary indication of support for increased heights where good design outcomes can be achieved.